 - Environmental and Economic Sustainability

-Students must take the two required courses described below and earn at least 12 additional credits by taking elective courses approved for their chosen focus area.
+Students must take the two required courses described below and earn at least 12 additional credits by taking elective courses.
 No more than three credits in this minor may be applied to fulfilling the requirements for another major or minor or Core requirement.
-The electives must come from at least three different academic departments, with the Carroll School counting as a single department.

 Elective credit will only be granted for courses taken from the approved electives list available below.
 Students who would like to inquire about the possibility of receiving elective credit for a course that does not appear on the electives list must submit a course pre-approval form to initiate a request with the Managing for Social Impact Program Directors prior to enrolling in the course.